Nitinthepic/busterswoop/README.md

 ![Fully assembled Busterswoop](images/full_build.jpeg)

-A WIP fork of [SuperFola's Arkenswoop](https://github.com/SuperFola/arkenswoop), which is a fork of[jimmerricks's Swoop](https://github.com/jimmerricks/swoop), which is a fork of [David Barr's Sweep](https://github.com/davidphilipbarr/Sweep), which is itself based on the fabulous [Ferris by Pierre Chevalier](https://github.com/pierrechevalier83/ferris).
+A WIP fork of [SuperFola's Arkenswoop](https://github.com/SuperFola/arkenswoop), which is a fork of [jimmerricks's Swoop](https://github.com/jimmerricks/swoop), which is a fork of [David Barr's Sweep](https://github.com/davidphilipbarr/Sweep), which is itself based on the fabulous [Ferris by Pierre Chevalier](https://github.com/pierrechevalier83/ferris).